dmill-bz/gremlin-php/README.md

     ]
 ]);
 ```
+If you're using the bundled `gremlin-server-secure.yaml` file, you can use [this configuration](https://github.com/PommeVerte/gremlin-php/blob/master/tests/AuthTest.php#L23-L35) to connect to it.

-For dev and testing purposes you can use [this configuration](https://github.com/PommeVerte/gremlin-php/blob/master/tests/AuthTest.php#L24-L29)
+For dev and testing purposes you can use [this configuration](https://github.com/PommeVerte/gremlin-php/blob/master/tests/AuthTest.php#L29-L34)

 ## Serializers